-HWSL, an indirectly wholly-owned subsidiary of Pernod Ricard, owns in excess of 50% of the issued and outstanding voting class A common shares of Corby and is thereby considered to be the Corporation's parent.
-Pernod Ricard is considered to be Corby's ultimate parent and affiliated companies are those that are also subsidiaries of Pernod Ricard.
+HWSL, a wholly-owned subsidiary of PR, owns in excess of 50% of the issued and outstanding voting class A common shares of Corby and is thereby considered to be the Corporation's parent.
+PR is considered to be Corby's ultimate parent and affiliated companies are those that are also subsidiaries of PR.